 Room Tax Tools

-On July 14, 2015 Wisconsin Act 55 made numerous reforms to Wisconsin's Room Tax Statute 66.0615.
-WH&LA is in the process of developing new resources to assist the lodging industry and the general public in interpreting the new statutes correctly and adhering to the new requirements.
-The tools posted below include the revisions, with further resources coming soon.
+On July 14, 2015 Wisconsin Act 55 made numerous reforms to Wisconsin's Room Tax Statute 66.0615, followed by further changes in Spring of 2016.
+WH&LA is in the process of continuing to develop new resources to assist the lodging industry and the general public in interpreting the new statutes correctly and adhering to the new requirements.
+The tools posted below include the 2015 & 2016 revisions.

 - Wisconsin Local Room Tax Model - a diagram displaying how the process of local room tax works in Wisconsin